American–German Colony

-The American–German Colony (המושבה האמריקאית–גרמנית, HaMoshava HaAmerika'it–Germanit) is a residential neighborhood in the southern part of Tel Aviv-Yafo, Israel.
+The American–German Colony (המושבה האמריקאית–גרמנית, HaMoshava HaAmerika'it–Germanit) is a residential neighborhood in the southern part of Tel Aviv, Israel.
 It is located between Eilat Street and HaRabbi MiBacherach Street and adjoins Neve Tzedek.
 It was originally established as an American colony, but when that failed, it was resettled and became a German Templer colony, which in time evolved into a mixed German Protestant colony.

 History

 The American–German Colony was founded in the 19th century by the American Protestant, Christian Restorationism movement, led by George J. Adams and Abraham McKenzie.
 They and more colonists from Maine had arrived on 22 September 1866 in Jaffa.
 They founded the American colony, named Adams City.
 They erected their wooden houses from prefabricated pieces, which they had brought with them.
-However, diseases, the climate, and the insecure and arbitrary treatment by the Ottoman authorities, made many colonists willing to remigrate to Maine.
+However, diseases, the climate, and their treatment by the Ottoman authorities, made many colonists willing to remigrate to Maine.

-In 1867 and 1868 the German Peter Martin Metzler, then leading a Protestant mission in Jaffa for the Swiss St. Chrischona Pilgrims Mission, helped the American colonists to sell their real estate, also buying himself much of it.
+In 1867 and 1868, the German Peter Martin Metzler, then leading a Protestant mission in Jaffa for the Swiss St. Chrischona Pilgrims Mission, helped the American colonists to sell their real estate, also buying himself much of it.
 On 5 March 1869 Metzler sold many of the houses on to newly arriving settlers from Württemberg.
 In 1861 these settlers, led by Georg David Hardegg (*1812–1879*) and Christoph Hoffmann had founded their own Christian denomination, the Temple Society.
 According to their faith, the Templers wished to redeem the Holy Land by living in it in an actively industrious lifestyle, which the Templers saw as a way of symbolic reestablishing the Temple in Jerusalem.

 However, by June 1874 the Templers had undergone a schism.
 Temple leader Hardegg and about a third of the Templers seceded from the Temple Society, after personal and substantial quarrels with the other leader Christoph Hoffmann.
 In 1889 apostatised former Templers, Protestant Swiss and German expatriates, like Plato von Ustinov, and domestic and foreign proselytes gained earlier by Metzler constituted an Evangelical Protestant congregation.
 Most of its parishioners lived in the colony earning it the name German Colony or Deutsche Kolonie.
 In 1904 the congregation built its Immanuel Church in the colony.
 On 17 November 1917 British forces conquered Jaffa and the colony, and most of the male inhabitants of the colony, holding German citizenship, were deported with German prisoners of war to Sidi Bishr and other places in Egypt, later a part of them were sent in 1920 to Bad Mergentheim in Germany In July 1918 women, elderly and children were deported too for two years, under police supervision, to the "Al Hayat" Hotel-Sanatorium in Helwan in Egypt.
 Enemy alien property was taken into public custody under Edward Keith-Roach, the Public Custodian of Enemy Property.
 The men were released after the Treaty of Versailles became effective on 10 January 1920.
-After the Treaty of Lausanne, by which Turkey accepted the British mandate of Palestine, had been ratified on 5 August 1925, the public custody was lifted and the property restituted.
+After the Treaty of Lausanne, by which Turkey accepted the British mandate of Palestine, had been ratified on 6 August 1924, the public custody was lifted and the property restituted.